Recent Searches

 Current EIU Students

-3.5er Program: Students who achieve a 3.5 GPA or higher cumulative GPA standing in their first semester at EIU will be invited to join the Honors College.
+3.5er Program: Students who achieve a 3.5 GPA in their first semester at EIU will be invited to join the Honors College.

-Departmental Honors: Current students with a good GPA near junior standing should talk with their Departmental Honors coordinator to apply.
-Departmental Honors students receive all benefits of Honors participation.
+Departmental Honors: Current students with a good GPA who are near junior standing should talk with their Departmental Honors coordinator to apply.
+Departmental honors students are full members of the Honors College.

 University Honors Program